 Firstly, avoid using obvious information like your name, date of birth, or ‘password123′.
 These are easy targets for doxxers.
 Instead, opt for a mix of uppercase and lowercase letters, numbers, and special characters.
 A strong password should be at least 12 characters long.
 Consider using a phrase or a sentence that's easy for you to remember but hard for others to guess.

 Some of the best password managers, such as NordPass, Bitwarden, and 1Password, are like digital vaults that generate, store, and fill in unique passwords for your online accounts.
 They encrypt your passwords, meaning only you can access them.
-This way, you only need to remember one master password – the one that unlocks your password manager.
+This way, you only need to recollect one master password – the one that unlocks your password manager.

-Remember, while password managers significantly enhance your online security, they are not a silver bullet.
+While password managers significantly enhance your online security, they are not a silver bullet.
 It's still essential to use strong master passwords, enable multi-factor authentication, and keep your devices secure.

 Implement multi-factor authentication